John Graeme Balsillie: Ancillary activities

-As Commonwealth Wireless Expert, Balsillie was frequently called upon to comment on latest reported developments in wireless telegraphy and it was rare that he could not provide insight on the topic.
+As the Commonwealth Wireless Expert, Balsillie was frequently called upon to comment on the latest reported developments in wireless telegraphy and it was rare that he could not provide insight on the topic.

 Despite his heavy commitments in establishing the coastal radio network, in November 1912 he was reported attending the Government House Garden Party.

 Newspaper reports in July 1912 made much of statements that the Poulsen system was now achieving telegraphy rates at 100 words per minute at a time when the Australian system was achieving only 30 words per minute.
 Balsillie, having been employed by the Poulsen company some years earlier was able to state with authority that such high rates had actually been possible for some years, further that the high speeds required a complex photographic process for recording reception and that the rates could only be achieved for communication between two Poulsen stations, there being significant interoperability issues with other systems.

-Balsillie was best man to Dr. Archie Hug in his wedding in April 1913 to Miss Miss Doris Duckett.
+Balsillie was best man to Dr. Archie Hug in his wedding in April 1913 to Miss Doris Duckett.

-On 3 August 1914, immediately prior to Australia's declaration of war, Balsillie was amongst a handful of senior defence figures (including Major Reynolds, officer in charge of aviation and Mr. T. Trumble, acting secretary to the Defence department) providing advice to the Prime Minister Joseph Cook as to Australia's preparedness while the entire cabinet made its way to Melbourne.
+On 3 August 1914, immediately before Australia's declaration of war, Balsillie was among a handful of senior Defence figures (including Major Reynolds, officer in charge of aviation, and Mr. T. Trumble, acting secretary of the Defence Department) providing advice to Prime Minister Joseph Cook as to Australia's preparedness while the entire cabinet made its way to Melbourne.

-In April 1915, he was asked about reports from the wireless operators on board the SS Port Kembla that they had been entertained by gramophone musical selections from Boston while off New York.
+In April 1915, Balsillie was asked about reports from the wireless operators on board the SS Port Kembla that they had been entertained by gramophone musical selections from Boston while off New York.
 Balsillie responded that "music by wireless" was not new and that he was aware of the Poulsen system being used to transmit similar content from Berlin to Copenhagen several years ago.

 During World War I, Balsillie volunteered for active service but was instead employed by the Defence Department in testing explosives.

 Retirement

-In September 1915 the wireless function was transferred to the Navy Department, together with the entire staff of the Wireless Section of the PMG's Department.
+In September 1915, the wireless function was transferred to the Navy Department, together with the entire staff of the Wireless Section of the PMG's Department.
 This did not sit well with Balsillie and he took his retirement effective end of calendar year 1915, receiving a 2 months' salary gratuity.